-Guided by Catholic faith and an educational philosophy that reflects a learning, serving, worshiping and witnessing community, Cardinal O’Hara’s next President will have the opportunity to continue its recent momentum in all areas of school advancement while implementing strategic initiatives designed to increase its market presence, enrollment and philanthropic support to promote a robust and purposeful educational experience.
+Guided by Catholic faith and an educational philosophy that reflects a learning, serving, worshiping, and witnessing community, Archbishop Ryan’s next President will implement strategic initiatives designed to increase its market presence, enrollment, and philanthropic support to promote a robust and purposeful educational experience.

-The President is appointed in collaboration with the Cardinal O’Hara Board of Directors and the Office of Faith in the Future.
-The President reports to the Chief Operating Officer of Faith in the Future in matters pertaining to the administration of the school and the Cardinal O’Hara Board of Directors per the bylaws of Boards of Specified Jurisdiction in the Archdiocese of Philadelphia.
+The President is appointed in collaboration with the Archbishop Ryan Board of Directors and the Office of Faith in the Future.
+The President reports to the Chief Operating Officer of Faith in the Future in matters pertaining to the administration of the school and the Archbishop Ryan Board of Directors per the bylaws of Boards of Specified Jurisdiction in the Archdiocese of Philadelphia.

 Strategic Vision and Leadership

-- In collaboration with Faith in the Future and Cardinal O’Hara’s Board of Directors, develop and implement organizational plans and goals that advance the mission of Cardinal O’Hara and Catholic education in the Archdiocese of Philadelphia.
+- In collaboration with Faith in the Future and Archbishop Ryan’s Board of Directors, develop and implement organizational plans and goals that advance the mission of Archbishop Ryan and Catholic education in the Archdiocese of Philadelphia.

 - Provide overall direction, motivation and guidance to school administrators, faculty, and support staff; inspiring colleagues to work to their fullest potential, taking the lead role in the creation of a culture of excellence and accountability.

-- Direct supervision and evaluation of the Principal, Vice President of Development, CFO/Accountant, Director of Athletics and President’s Assistant.
+- Direct supervision and evaluation of the Principal, Director of Institutional Advancement, Director of Maintenance, Director of Marketing, Director of Admissions, and Tuition Manager.

 - Set strategic vision for development and enrollment goals and actively participate in advancement.